 - Source materials as listed above, or preferred alternatives.

 - If appropriate for your chosen fabrics, prewash or preshrink prior to use.

 - If using homemade binding tape, make a sufficient length of binding for the project.
 See our post on making binding tape for information, if needed.

-If these sheets are colourfast and pre-shrunk, pre-washing is optional.
+If your sheets are colourfast and pre-shrunk, pre-washing is optional.
 You may still like to wash away any smells and residue from manufacture, transport, retail, etc. either before sewing or before first use.
-Ironing is difficult with these materials, but it is helpful to ensure the material is as smooth as possible before cutting the fabric.
+Ironing is difficult with some of these materials, but it is helpful to ensure the material is as smooth as possible before cutting the fabric.
 Pre-washing and drying, hand smoothing, and/or low-temp ironing (with a pressing cloth) can help if time and materials allow.